jameswyper/rupture/Status and Plan.md

 8.  allow logging object to be overridden
 9. URLBase needs to be a property of the root device not the device
 11. Copyright notices
+22. Gemspec and test install on a clean VM.
+Ideally at least one non-Ubuntu one too.

 ##TEST PLAN